Generic Name: Ivermectin Cream (eye ver MEK tin)

-- Wash your hands before and after using ivermectin cream.
+- Wash your hands before and after use.

 - Avoid getting ivermectin cream in the eyes or on the lips.

-- If you miss a dose of ivermectin cream, put it on as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not put on 2 doses at once.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-All medicines may cause side effects, but many people have no side effects or only have minor side effects.
+All drugs may cause side effects.
+However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-This is not a complete list of all side effects that may occur.
-If you have questions about side effects, contact your health care provider.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
-To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: